What foods are best cooked in a smoker?

 Potatoes

-Potatoes become creamy and flavorful when smoked.
+When smoked, potatoes become creamy and flavorful.
 Use them for smoked mashed potatoes or as a base for loaded baked potatoes.

 Mushrooms

-Mushrooms’ earthy flavors are enhanced through smoking.
+Smoking enhances mushrooms’ earthy flavors.
 Portobello caps or button mushrooms make excellent sides or main dishes when stuffed.

 Smoking Desserts